 Parse a string of comma-separated integer parameters.
-The string will be parsed until either the end of the text is reached, or some character other than one of \$0123456789abcdefABCDEF is encountered.
+The string will be parsed until either the end is reached, or an invalid character is encountered.
+The set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f.